 Vinyl, Shellac and Aluminum Disc Transfer

 At Creative Audio Works, we provide quality transfers of vinyl, laquer, shellac, and aluminum discs.
 We convert all types of discs from voice letters to transcription discs, 7” to 18″ diameter, 33 rpm to 90 rpm speeds.

 As standard procedure, all records are cleaned before transfer.
 Once cleaned, we transfer each disc onto a modern turntable using a moving coil cartridge with a custom stylus and a state-of-art phono preamp.
-After initial transfer and with tailored software, we correct the transferred digital file’s playback speed.
 Additional noise and distortion removal services are available to remove or reduce background noise that may distract the listener.
-Your original record or disc Audograph recordings will be returned to you as digital files, CDs, or on a hard drive/thumb drive.
+Your original record or disc, Audograph disc, or Voice letter recordings will be returned to you as digital files, CDs, or on a hard drive/thumb drive.